 We use a computerized ranking system based on test scores and previous participation in our programs to assign courses.
 For more details about this please see How Courses are Assigned.

 MyCTY is the portal on CTY’s website through which parents and students can make secure payments, update program applications and contact information, view course registrations and enrollment history, and request an Official Academic Record showing a student’s CTY participation.
-Students and their families are given a MyCTY login name and password upon registering for the first time with CTY, whether it’s for the Talent Search or a particular program.
+Students and their families are given a MyCTY login name and password upon registering for the first time with CTY, whether for the Talent Search or a particular program.
 If you do not have your MyCTY account information, you may obtain it using the links provided on MyCTY's login page.

-If your child is not yet assigned a course, you may re-rank the preferences on his application through your MyCTY account.
+If your child is not yet assigned a course, you may re-rank the preferences on the application through your MyCTY account.
 If your child has been assigned a course, you may request different courses through your MyCTY account.
 You may include both open and closed courses.
 Your child’s updated application will be included in the next regular weekly course assignments.
 When changing course preferences, keep in mind the following: